UTSA-ICS/sid-server/doc/source/configuration.rst

 configuration file.

-Keystone also supports the ability to store the domain-specific configuration options in the keystone SQL database, managed via the Identity API, as opposed to using domain-specific configuration files.
+Keystone also supports the ability to store the domain-specific configuration options in the sidserver SQL database, managed via the Identity API, as opposed to using domain-specific configuration files.

 ..
 NOTE::